Board

 Leopoldo Zambeletti

 Mr. Zambeletti is an Independent Strategic and Financial Advisor in the Healthcare sector.
 During his 25-year career as an investment banker, Mr Zambeletti led the EMEA Healthcare Investment Banking team at JP Morgan for eight years before taking up the same position at Credit Suisse for a further five years.
-He is a Non-Executive Director of Faron (AIM), Nogra Pharma, The Meatless Farm, Buccuico Ltd., Afimmune and DS Biopharma.
+He is a Non-Executive Director of Nogra Pharma, Bactobio, Afimmune, Adler Ortho, Tema Sinergie, Touchlight Plc.
+And LenioBio Gmbh.
 Mr Zambeletti started his career at KPMG as an auditor and received a BA in Business from Bocconi University in Milan, Italy.